reach-sh/reach-lang/docs/src/tut/mkt/index.md

 range: 13 - 30
 ```

-Like have already been pointed out, this code will be made accessible to the `Seller` only.
+This code will be made accessible to the `Seller` only.

 * Line 13 defines `sellerInteract` as an `{!rsh} Object`.